bdamokos/brussels_transit/app/transit_providers/be/letec/readme.md

 app sends the key as both `Ocp-Apim-Subscription-Key` and `bmc-partner-key` for compatibility with Belgian Mobility APIM products.

+Belgian Mobility GTFS-RT IDs are normalized before joining to static GTFS:

+- `gs:tec:*` stop IDs map to static `stop_id`
+- `gr:tec:*` route IDs map to static `route_id`
+- `gt:tec:*` trip IDs map to static `trip_id`

+Le TEC trip updates may provide stop-level delays without absolute event times.
+When that happens, the provider combines the GTFS-RT delay with the static `stop_times.txt` schedule for the matching trip/stop/sequence.

-Static GTFS falls back to the historical Le TEC static ZIPs when APIM static GTFS is unavailable.
+Static GTFS falls back to the official HTTPS Le TEC static ZIP when APIM static GTFS is unavailable.
 Realtime fallbacks are not configured; the legacy Le TEC realtime APIs are not wired into this app.